taishiyamamoto/waypoint_nav/README.md

 - loop_flg
   If this flg is true, do all over again after arriving at last waypoint

+- wait_time
+  This is a time which your robot waits for moving
+  Send a waypoint again, if your robot doesn't move for this time

+- resend_thresh
+  This is a threshold which how many times to resend the waypoint
+  Skip the waypoint if this threshold is over

 ### Yaml Setting
 ```
 waypoints: